fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 We need to document all the processes around generating documentation.
 Specifically, we need to document how one can

 - build/generate the documentation and subsequently view it
-- develop case studies that end up in python files, but perhaps while creating them using Jupyter
+- develop example notebooks that end up in python files, but perhaps while creating them using Jupyter
 - get documentation changes into the Fairlearn repository (PR with Ci generating documentation and storing it as artifacts)

 Document exactly which tools/plugins we recommend, e.g. VSCode extensions or Jupytext, etc.